Cinema of the Soviet Union: Historical outline

+The number of films produced in the USSR increased during this period, from six fiction films in 1951 to 125 fiction films in 1965.
+New graduates from the Film Institute resulted in more new directors, with a goal set for 30% of new films in 1967 to be directed by new filmmakers.
+Approximately 100 foreign films were released in the USSR in 1965 and 1966.
+Between 1945 and 1965, 71 movie theaters were built in Moscow (there were 101 theaters total in the city), and 7 more were set to open in 1966.
+The total number of film-showing facilities in the USSR rose from 78,000 seats in 1959 to 145,300 in 1965, with 10,400 widescreen theaters and 87 "wide format" (70mm or Cinerama).
+Theaters were mostly concentrated in urban areas, such that annual film attendance rates in 1964 were 20.6 films for city-dwellers and only 15.7 films for country-dwellers.
+To address this disparity, an experimental filmobile program was devised and tested in Belarus.
+The filmobile was a bus outfitted with 35-60 seats and the ability to show a film.
+The bus drove in a radius of six to ten miles collecting audience-members until it was full, at which point it stopped, showed the film, and drove the attendees back to their villages.
+The efforts to increase film-going were successful, with theater attendances rising from 3,611,00,000 in 1960 to 4,112,000,000 in 1964.
+According to Soviet statisticians, the average theater visits per person per year in the USSR was 18.3 in 1964 versus 12 in the USA and 8 in England and France.

 The Height is considered to be one of the best films of the 1950s (it also became the foundation of the bard movement).

 In the 1980s there was a diversification of subject matter.
 Touchy issues could now be discussed openly.
 The results were films like Repentance, which dealt with repression in Georgia, and the allegorical science fiction movie Kin-dza-dza!.

 Censorship

 After the death of Stalin, Soviet filmmakers were given a freer hand to film what they believed audiences wanted to see in their film's characters and stories.
 The industry remained a part of the government and any material that was found politically offensive or undesirable, was either removed, edited, reshot, or shelved.
 The definition of "socialist realism" was liberalized to allow development of more human characters, but communism still had to remain uncriticized in its fundamentals.
 Additionally, the degree of relative artistic liberality was changed from administration to administration.